 Limit caffeine and sugar intake, especially in the evenings.
 Talk with your loved one's doctor to create a nutritional plan that ensures they are getting enough of the right nutrients.

 Shadows and darkness may cause a senior experiencing sundowning to feel afraid and confused.
 Leave a light on for them to make their surroundings more clear.
 Well-lit hallways and bathrooms can also prevent falls and injury if your loved one is prone to night-time wandering.

 Get Help From Visiting Angels McKinney

 If your loved one could benefit from evening,overnight, or 24-hour home care, Visiting Angels can help.
 We're experienced in providing professional, compassionate, and patient in-home care for seniors with Alzheimer's, Parkinson's, and other forms of dementia.

 If you would like to learn more about how Visiting Angels can help your loved one, please call our McKinney, TX office today!

-Serving McKinney, Allen, Frisco, Prosper and Communities in Collin County, Texas
+Serving McKinney, Allen, Frisco, Prosper and Other Communities in Collin County, TX

 McKinney, TX 75070